european-commission-empl/European-Learning-Model/README.md

 ## Development Plan
 * The current version of the data model provides a basic structure of claims, which are divided into activities, assessments and achievements.
-* v0.2.0-1.0.0: will model Learning Opportunities and authorisation of NQF Qualifications.
+* v0.3.0: will model Learning Opportunities and authorisation of NQF Qualifications.
 It will also link these concepts to the Common Information Model.
-* v0.3.0-1.0.0: will incorporate the Europass Supplements
+* v0.4.0: will incorporate the Europass Supplements
-* v0.4.0-1.0.0: will describe credential revocation, as well as detailed display properties.
+* v0.5.0: will describe credential revocation, as well as detailed display properties.

+The namespaces and URIs provided in the model xsd files are currently placeholders, and will change on final release.

 <p>The data model will be put into production as part of the Europass portal in Q1 2020.</p>